DevonWL/devonwl.github.io/README.md

 # devonwl.github.io
-This is my personal website.

-First fully functional website; built using html/css/js
+This is my personal website; built entirely from scratch using html/css/js as a side-project during uni